Aldaviva/Unfucked/Readme.md

     - Fluent method to get URI query parameters
     - Check if a URI host belongs to a given domain (site locking)
     - Builder pattern for URLs
+    - Truncate URIs to remove the fragment, query parameters, or path.
+Useful for getting the origin too.
 - XML
     - Fluent methods to read an XML document from an HTTP response body as a mapped object, DOM, LINQ, or XPath
     - Find all descendant elements of a parent node which have a given tag name